bernardagagnon/CleaningProject/CodeBook.md

 # Variables

-The variables in file "data2.txt" constitute the averages for each subject and activity of the original HAR data set.
+The variables in file "meanBySubjectAndActivity.txt" constitute the averages for each subject and activity of the original HAR data set.
 The complete list of variables is the following:

  Variable  | Description
  --------- | -----------